menaruben/yoru/README.md

 yoru is a c library that aims to add some convenience to C and to make life simpler.
 I decided to write this library because I really enjoy writing C, but I often find myself repeating the same code in different projects.

 Yoru is not here to save you from C, but to make it easier to use and to get work done.
+If you really want to use a modern C you might want to use something like Zig instead. ^^

-This means that I am adding some features like:
+I am adding some features like:
 - basic generic data structures without being able to go out of bounds
     - array (TODO)
     - linked list